Lewis Warrington (United States Navy officer): Life and career

 After returning via the West Indies to New York, Warrington took Peacock on her third and final war cruise.
 His sloop-of-war stood out of New York with the Hornet and Tom Bowline on 23 January 1815, sailed around the Cape of Good Hope, and entered the Indian Ocean.
-Unaware that peace had been concluded in December 1814 at Ghent, Belgium, Warrington led his little force on another successful foray against British commerce.
-After taking three prizes in the Indian Ocean, he entered the East Indies in search of more game.
+Unaware that peace had been concluded in December 1814 at Ghent, Belgium, Warrington led his ships on another foray against British commerce.
+After taking three British prizes in the Indian Ocean, he entered the East Indies in search of more targets.
 On 30 June, he encountered the East India Company brig Nautilus in the Sunda Strait and attacked her, despite having been told that peace had been concluded.
-After a sharp, unequal action which cost the British ship 15 men including her first lieutenant, she surrendered to Warrington.
+After firing a broadside which cost Nautilus 7 men including her first lieutenant, she surrendered to Warrington.
 Warrington then released the prize and started for home.
-Peacock arrived back in New York on 30 October 1815.
+Peacock arrived back in New York on 30 October 1815, where Warrington falsely claimed that the only British casualties during the attack on Nautilus had been Indian lascars.

 In 1816, he commanded Macedonian briefly for a voyage to Cartagena, Spain, to convey there Christopher Hughes, the representative of the United States at negotiations over the release of some Americans imprisoned by Spanish authorities.
 In 1819 and 1820, Captain Warrington commanded Java, followed by Guerriere in 1820 and 1821.
 Each ship was assigned to the Mediterranean Squadron during his tenure as her commanding officer.
 Captain Warrington returned home and received orders to duty at the Norfolk Navy Yard.
 In February 1825, he relieved David Porter as commander of the West Indian Squadron during the latter stages of the piracy suppression campaign and thereafter bore the title, commodore.

 In 1826, Warrington served as one of three commissioners on a panel charged with selecting a site on which to establish a new South Atlantic fleet.
 The panel selected Pensacola, Florida - site of the first permanent European settlement in North America in the year 1559 - and Warrington was ordered to Pensacola where he was charged with overseeing the construction of a new navy yard.
 Warrington established a village adjacent to the new navy yard and gave it his name.
 Warrington Village remained occupied until the 1930s when the property was transitioned for use in naval aviation and the residents were relocated.
 Many residents moved just outside the navy base, and established a New Warrington.
 Today, the diverse community is known simply as Warrington.
 In 1829, Lewis Warrington was promoted and returned to Norfolk for a decade as commandant of the Norfolk Navy Yard.
 In 1840, he was reassigned to Washington for another two years as commissioner on the Navy Board.
 After the 1842 reorganization of the Navy Department, Warrington became Chief of the Bureau of Yards and Docks.